machadodecastro/OK-Image/get_color_histogram/README.md

-Folder to get Color Histograms of the images
+Folder to save Color Histograms of the images